nixworks/public/news/2011/04/2/README.md

 ##### Omagh
 ### [A bomb explodes in Omagh, County Tyrone, Northern Ireland, killing one, hours after around 2,000 participants in a half marathon pass by.
 The incident evokes memories of the 1998 Omagh bombing, while taoiseach Enda Kenny (Republic of Ireland) accuses the perpetrators of "acting in defiance of the Irish people". ](/news/2011/04/2/a-bomb-explodes-in-omagh-county-tyrone-northern-ireland-killing-one-hours-after-around-2-000-participants-in-a-half-marathon-pass-by-th.md)
-_Context: Northern Ireland, Enda Kenny, County Tyrone, taoiseach, Omagh bombing, Irish, Omagh_
+_Context: Irish, Northern Ireland, Omagh, County Tyrone, taoiseach, Omagh bombing, Enda Kenny_

 ##### Prime Minister of Japan
 ### [Prime Minister of Japan Naoto Kan visits the areas of the country worst affected by the 2011 Tohoku earthquake and tsunami. ](/news/2011/04/2/prime-minister-of-japan-naoto-kan-visits-the-areas-of-the-country-worst-affected-by-the-2011-tahoku-earthquake-and-tsunami.md)
-_Context: Prime Minister of Japan, Naoto Kan, 2011 Tohoku earthquake and tsunami_
+_Context: 2011 Tohoku earthquake and tsunami, Prime Minister of Japan, Naoto Kan_

 ##### Tokyo Electric Power Company
 ### [Tepco confirms radioactive water has been (and still is) leaking into the sea from a crack at the malfunctioning Fukushima nuclear plant. ](/news/2011/04/2/tepco-confirms-radioactive-water-has-been-and-still-is-leaking-into-the-sea-from-a-crack-at-the-malfunctioning-fukushima-nuclear-plant.md)